huydang12052006-tech/Groud4/docs/proposal.md

 Main Functions

 Add an environmental area
-The user enters the information of an area and saves it into a list.
+The user enters the area information and saves it into a list.

 Display all environmental areas
 Show all areas that have been added to the system.